wonglkd/MenubarCountdown/README.txt

 This is a fork of Menubar Countdown.
-It's meant to be an incredibly minimal menu bar timer useful for me; if you want more features, you should look at upstream.
+It's meant to be an incredibly minimal menu bar timer useful for me; if you want more features, you should go upstream.

 It removes:
 - growl notifications